Prohibited Travel for Pets on Cruise Ships

 Cunard is unique in its offerings: Carnival Cruise Lines, for instance, does not allow pets on board, although service animals can come along.
 Ports-of-entry have special requirements for pets, and it's up you to contact the Agriculture Department to learn what those requirements are.
 These requirements vary by country, so you should contact the embassy in your destination to find out what you should do if traveling with a service animal [source: Carnival Cruise Lines].

 Now that you know a little more about where your pets can go and where they can't, you're finally ready to hit the road.
-If you'd like more information about pet travel before you split, see the links on the next page.
+If you'd like more information about pet travel before you split, see the links below.